People trapped, 2.5M without power as Ian drenches Florida

 ST. PETERSBURG, Fla.
-(AP) — Hurricane Ian left a path of destruction in southwest Florida, trapping people in flooded homes, cutting off the only bridge to a barrier island, damaging the roof of a hospital intensive care unit and knocking out power to 2.5 million people as it dumped rain across the peninsula on Thursday.
+(AP) — Hurricane Ian carved a path of destruction across Florida, trapping people in flooded homes, cutting off the only bridge to a barrier island, destroying a historic waterfront pier and knocking out power to 2.5 million people as it dumped rain over a huge area on Thursday.

-One of the strongest hurricanes to ever hit the United States threatened catastrophic flooding around the state.
+Catastrophic flooding was threatened around the state as one of the strongest hurricanes to ever hit the United States crossed the peninsula.
 Ian’s tropical-storm-force winds extended outward up to 415 miles (665 km), drenching much of Florida and the southeastern Atlantic coast.

+“It crushed us,” Lee County Sheriff Carmine Marceno told ABC’s “Good Morning America.”
+He said roads and bridges remained impassable, stranding thousands in the county where Ian made landfall just north of Fort Myers.
+“We still cannot access many of the people that are in need.”

+Authorities confirmed at least one storm death in Florida — a 72-year-old man in Deltona who fell into a canal while using a hose to drain his pool in the heavy rain, the Volusia County Sheriff’s Office said.
+Another person died in Cuba after Ian struck there.

 Emergency crews sawed through toppled trees to reach people in flooded homes, but with no electricity and virtually no cell service, it was impossible for many people to call for help from the hardest hit coastal areas where the surge came in.